-- 26.6 Employees designated as Field Training Officers and assigned to a Field Training Curriculum will be paid an additional six (6) percent beyond their hourly rate. - 26.7 Employees assigned as a Special Weapons and Tactics (SWAT) Supervisor will be paid an additional six (6) percent beyond their hourly rate. - 26.8 Employees who work as an acting District Commander or Watch Commander shall be paid six (6) percent above their regular hourly rate of pay for one-half (1/2) shift or more while acting as a supervisor.

-- 26.9 Employees assigned as Detective Supervisors in the Investigative Services Bureau will be paid an additional six (6) percent beyond their hourly rate. - 26.10 Employees assigned as Polygraph Examiners, that are not assigned a position described in Article 26.9, will be paid an additional six (6) percent beyond their hourly rate.
+- 26.7 Employees designated as Field Training Officer and assigned to a Field Training Curriculum will be paid an additional six (6) percent beyond their hourly rate; provided, however, that when Field Training Officers are assigned to train reserve officers, the Field Training Officers will only be paid the 6% differential for the actual time they spend in training reserve officers. - 26.8 Employees assigned as Special Weapons and Tactics (SWAT) members will be paid an additional six (6) percent beyond their hourly rate. - 26.9 Employees who work as an acting supervisor shall be paid six (6) percent above their regular hourly rate of pay for one (1) full shift or more while acting as a supervisor. - 26.10 Employees assigned as detectives, Special Deployment Unit (SDU), Traffic Homicide Investigators (THI), and drug agents will be paid an additional six (6) percent beyond their hourly rate. - 26.11 Employees assigned as Polygraph Examiners, who are not assigned a position described in Article 26.10 will be paid an additional six (6) percent beyond their hourly rate.
 Polygraph Examiners must be currently assigned by the Ocala Police Department as a Polygraph Examiner and meet the training requirements of the Florida Polygraph Association.